JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ### Models Across Multiple Files

 Many frameworks require a set of XML configuration files ("fileset") to work as one model, so resolving/navigation works across all related DOM files.
-Depending on implementation/plugin, providing filesets implicitly (using existing framework's setup in project) or via user configuration (usually via dedicated `Facet`) can be achieved.
+Depending on implementation/plugin, providing filesets implicitly (using existing framework's setup in a project) or via user configuration (usually via dedicated `Facet`) can be achieved.

 Extend [`DomModelFactory`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/model/impl/DomModelFactory.java) (or [`BaseDomModelFactory`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/model/impl/BaseDomModelFactory.java) for non-`Module` scope) and provide implementation of your `DomModel`.
 Usually you will want to add searcher/utility methods to work with your `DomModel` implementation.